JunShern/moral-uncertainty/docs/main.md

 - `train.csv` contains 13,910 rows and 2 columns.
 The `input` column contains the scenarios and the `label` column contains labels `0` or `1`.

-The training split contains textual scenarios similar to the test split, but only containing clear-cut examples labeled wrong (`1`) or not-wrong (`0`).
+The training split contains textual scenarios similar to the test split, but only containing clear-cut examples (no ambiguous ones).
 This training split contains short and long examples.

 Examples from the train split: